 When is the best time to administer the survey?

 It will ultimately depend on how you are using the survey (for advising, program development, research, or multiple ways), but we recommend that the first administration of the tool be before facilitating a workshop on the pathways.
 This reduces potential bias regarding their predisposition.

 What kind of workshops do you do with the Pathways?

 We’ve developed several workshops and are willing to share them.
 We will post write-ups of various workshops on a website dedicated to informing colleagues about the Pathways Tool.
 We encourage participating campuses to write up innovative workshop ideas – we’ll post them to the website and share them during conference calls.

 How will campuses using the tool communicate with each other?

-The Haas Center for Public Service will host quarterly conference calls with the working group (approximately 3-4 per year).
+The Haas Center for Public Service will host quarterly conference calls with the working group (3-4 per year).

 How do we join?

-Simple.
-Have your primary liaison email Annabel Wong indicating your desire to participate in the working group for the upcoming year.
-Annabel can also answer any questions you may have about participation.
+Have your primary liaison email Gail Robinson indicating your desire to participate in the working group for the upcoming year.
+Gail can also answer any questions you may have about participation.